meinside/dotfiles/README.md

 $ adb shell ip route
 ```

-disconnect the Android device, enable `adb` over TCP/IP with:
+enable `adb` over TCP/IP with:

 ```bash
 $ adb tcpip 5555
 ```

-and connect it over TCP/IP with:
+disconnect the USB cable, and connect it over TCP/IP with:

 ```bash
 $ adb connect YOUR_DEVICE_IP:5555